kyma-project/busola/README.md

 ### Build the `NPX` Busola

-To build and run the Busola for the `npx` mode:
+To build and run Busola for the `npx` mode:

 - Run `npm run build` in `/shared`.
 - Run `npm run build:npx` in `/core`, `/core-ui` and `/backend`.